Student Research Programs

 A broad range of postdoctoral mentoring and training opportunities are available with talented research scientists across IU School of Medicine.
 For more detailed information, visit the IU School of Medicine Office of Postdoctoral Affairs.

 The Comprehensive Training Program in Musculoskeletal Research is administered by IU School of Medicine at the Indianapolis campus, and provides PhD students, postdoctoral fellows and medical students with a rich, diverse, multidisciplinary research-oriented training environment in musculoskeletal biology.
 The program is designed to equip trainees with the tools and research training needed to move into successful careers as physicians, scientists and engineers who will find new cures, develop new therapeutic treatments, and generate new devices to reduce and/or eliminate musculoskeletal disease.
 The program is funded by an NIH-sponsored T32 Training Grant, and includes faculty whose research foci span a broad range of topics in musculoskeletal biology.
-More information on the training program, faculty, resources and the application process is available.

 Other Research Programs

 Research programs offered by other organizations can also provide enrichment and experiences that supplement a student’s primary education track.
 The IUPUI Center for Research and Learning has a variety of research opportunities including undergraduate research programs, diversity research programs and summer research programs.